akrantz/ChakraCore-Debugger--old/README.md

 > .\ChakraCoreDebugger.sln
 ```
 3. Right-click the "Debug.Sample" project and click "Set as StartUp Project"
-4. Choose the desired build configuration and platform, then hit `F5` to start debugging
+4. Choose the desired build configuration and platform (e.g. Debug - x64)
+5. Right-click on the Solution in "Solution Explorer" and click "Restore NuGet Packages"
+6. Hit `F5` to start debugging